genericlady/gumball_machine/README.md

 By now we are seeing a use of logic that is being repeated across our methods.
 Why not abstract these different pieces of logic that depend on our current state to make our code more DRY?
+While we're at it lets use a class of `State` to act as an interface which will ensure it's children objects keep their promises to define specified methods.

 ```ruby
 class State